JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-1/index.md

 [params]
   math = true
 +++
 Time for my first actual post!
 Let me tell you about my latest hobby project.
-This is a part 1 in a two-part series - strap in!
+This is part 1 in a two-part series - strap in!

 ## Drarwing